 Windows 10 was made generally available on July 29, 2015 and has broken records for adoption since.
 According to Microsoft, more than 200 million devices had been upgraded within the first six months.
 As bring-your-own device (BYOD) initiatives continue to gain in popularity, employees will expect to use their new Windows 10 devices to gain access to corporate assets, applications and data.

-Citrix has been working with Microsoft for over 25 years and has helped countless customers with OS migrations.
-XenApp and XenDesktop assist with the top issues facing IT during OS migration, including app compatibility, browser compatibility and ongoing system management.
+Citrix has been working with Microsoft for over 25 years and has helped countless customers with OS and Windows 10 migrations.
+Citrix DaaS (formerly Citrix Virtual Apps and Desktops service) assists with the top issues facing IT during OS migration, including app compatibility, browser compatibility and ongoing system management.

 Citrix solves the application compatibility issue in two ways: